geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And still and silent wait the approaching storm.
 " The moment comes, so long our warm desire,
 " The hour of conflict with the hosts of fire"—
-Aloud he cried : " the impetuous lines advance,
+Aloud he cried: " the impetuous lines advance,
 " Draw the bright sword, and grasp the beaming lance.
 " Be ye but firm, and each his post maintain,
 ,l These light arm'd foes shall waste their strength in vain,